metelkin/LEDStrip.jl/README.md

 1. Circuits

-    **1A** LED strip can be connected based on the following scheme.
+    **A** LED strip can be connected based on the following scheme.
     SN74AHCT125N chip is required if 3.3V output is not enough for RGB Strip DIN.
 The chip transforms the signal to 5V logic.
     ![scheme-chip](./scheme-chip.png)

-    **1B** Some LED Strips can work with 3.3V signal.
+    **B** Some LED Strips can work with 3.3V output signal.
 In that case the chip is not required.
     ![scheme-no-chip](./scheme-no-chip.png)

 ## Usage